 The revealing story of Switzerland’s military operations to defend its airspace from Axis and Allied aircraft during World War Two

 Blotted with deathly-black balkenkreuz wing insignia denoting them as war machines of the German Luftwaffe, droves of bulky Bf-110 twin-engined Messerschmitt fighters droned menacingly in circles.
-A flock of more nimble craft whizzed in to engage them; Bf-109E Messerschmitts, except these Bf-109s were emblazoned with an insignia seldom depicted in the annals of modern warfare, another cross painted the white of peace yet over the red of warning; these were Swiss fighters defending their homeland.
+A flock of more nimble craft whizzed in to engage them; Bf-109E Messerschmitts, except these Bf-109s were emblazoned with an insignia seldom depicted in the annals of modern warfare, another cross painted the white of peace over the red of warning; these were Swiss fighters defending their homeland.
 The blaze of tracer round crisscrossed the sky; a loud crack; an oily puffball of smoke culminated with a stricken BF110’s crash-dive into the tree-topped mountains of the Jura Canton below.

 To Have Peace, One Must Prepare for War

 Switzerland perceived its position akin to that of a hedgehog known to a voracious but well-fed wolf.
 Its strategic aim was straightforward enough; stay off the German military’s radar whilst maintaining cordial enough relations to keep the supply of natural resources flowing for which it was heavily reliant.
-For its military, this meant ensuring that it wouldn’t be easy prey if ever the wolf came sniffing around.
-No matter how passive any country’s army may be, its most fundamental mission is to maintain its territorial integrity, and this the Swiss vigorously carried out for the next six years of war.
+For its military, this meant ensuring that it wouldn’t be easy prey if ever the wolf came sniffing around without getting in its face.

 Along with all the major European powers, Switzerland established its airforce during WW1.
 As the storm clouds gathered again in the 1930s the Swiss saw it prudent to develop an effective air-defence force of modern combat planes plus anti air flak units.
 To that end, modern Morane-Saulnier D‐3800 fighters were procured (a French aircraft built under licence in Switzerland).
 The latest Messerschmitt Bf-109E was also acquired – an embarrassing sale by the fledgling Nazi Germany in view of later events.
 By early 1940, the Swiss Luftwaffe was almost 200 aircraft strong including 60-odd Bf-109s and over 30 of the less mechanically sound D-3800s.
-This against the 3000 aircraft of the German Luftwaffe, it would be David vs Goliath.
+This against a total 3000 aircraft of the German Luftwaffe – David vs Goliath.

-The trouble between the two states began with the Battle of France from early May, 1940 and reached boiling point before tensions cooled with the onset of the Battle of Britain three months later.
-With the German Luftwaffe swarming over France, it no doubt felt to them that Europe was its playpen with little concern for what the Helvetic Cantons to their south might think of their military largesse.
+The trouble between the two states began with the Battle of France from early May, 1940.
+With the German Luftwaffe swarming over France, in their arrogance, they had little concern for what the Helvetic Cantons might think of their military largesse.
 German incursions began to occur frequently and 197 Luftwaffe sorties violated Swiss airspace subsequently.